 There were 29 distressed communities identified using this approach, 23 of which were on the distressed list for all three years, 4 were on the list for two of the years, and 2 were on the list for one year (2020).

-[1] Baron & Kenny, 1986.. http://davidakenny.net/cm/mediate.htm
+[1] Baron, R. M., & Kenny, D. A. (1986).
+The moderator-mediator variable distinction in social psychological research: Conceptual, strategic and statistical considerations.
+Journal of Personality and Social Psychology, 51, 1173-1182.
+Summarized at: http://davidakenny.net/cm/mediate.htm

 Multiple responses allowed; some respondents listed more than one program marketing initiative as a source of awareness.